 How to remove or replace an executor by issuing a citation

 How to remove an executor by issuing a citation

-For expert guidance on removing an executor or issuing a citation call our free legal helpline on 0333 888 0407 or send us an email.
+For expert guidance on removing an executor by issuing a citation contact our recommended solicitors for a free consultation.
+Call 0333 888 0407, or email us at [email protected].

 Removing an executor

-We are frequently contacted by frustrated beneficiaries who want to remove or replace the executor of a will due to the executor’s refusal or inability to administer an estate.
+We are frequently contacted by frustrated beneficiaries who want to remove or replace the executor of a will due to the executor’s refusal to cooperate or failure to get on with the administration of an estate.

-It is surprising how many executors think they are above the law and ignore the legal obligations and duties that come with the role, many simply refusing to administer the estate properly in accordance with the terms of the will.
-Quite understandably, beneficiaries usually want to receive their share of an estate without delay.
-They therefore tend to turn to us when this has not happened.
+It is surprising how many executors think they are above the law and ignore the legal obligations and duties that come with the role.
+Many simply refuse to administer the estate properly in accordance with the terms of the will, refuse to cooperate, or cause inordinate delays.
+Understandably, beneficiaries usually want to receive their share of an estate, and therefore turn to us when this does not happen.

-Not many people are aware that they can issue a citation.
-Although this is relatively uncommon procedure it can nevertheless be a very useful one.
-It can also be a much more economic route to take, particularly as it only attracts a nominal court fee of £12 (as at December 2018).
-It will not be suitable in all situations where a beneficiary wants to remove an executor, but it is a useful tool to have when the circumstances are right.
+Not many people are aware that they can issue a citation where an executor has not already obtained a grant of probate.
+This can be a much more economic route to take, particularly as it only attracts a nominal court fee of £12 (as at February 2025).
+It will not be suitable in all situations, but it is a useful tool to have when the circumstances are right.

 What is a citation?

-A citation is a notice calling on a person to accept or refuse a grant, to take probate or to propound a Will.
+A citation is a formal Notice calling on a person on whom it is served to accept or refuse a grant, to take probate, or to propound a Will.

-There are two options for citations, these are:
+There are three options for citations in this situation.
+They are:

-A failure on the part of the executor to do so enables the beneficiary/applicant to apply to a registrar for an order for a grant as if the will were invalid.
+3. A citation to propound a will.
+This enables the beneficiary/applicant to apply for an order for a grant as if the will were invalid.

-The citation procedure is somewhat old fashioned and is governed by the Non Contentious Probate Rules 1987.
-It requires an affidavit to be sworn and the application to be personally served on the executor.
+The citation procedure is a little old fashioned and is governed by the Non Contentious Probate Rules 1987.
+It requires an affidavit to be sworn, and the application to be personally served on the executor.

 Although it is more straightforward than making an application to court to remove or replace an executor, issuing a citation is nevertheless an application which you should take expert legal advice on before proceeding.

-If you require guidance on removing or replacing an executor or issuing a citation contact our free helpline on 0333 888 0407 or email us at [email protected]
+If you require guidance on issuing a citation then contact us for a free consultation by calling our free helpline on 0333 888 0407 or emailing us at [email protected]

+How to remove or replace an executor by issuing a citation